Search

 While media analysts sometimes use these descriptors loosely, they have precise meanings.
 It's like using the word "recession" any time the economy hits a rough patch even though it's not necessarily a full-blown widespread economic downturn lasting multiple years.
 So what are bull and bear markets in exact terms?

-• Bull market.
-The Securities and Exchange Commission defines a bull market as two or more months where a broad stock index rises in value by at least 20%.
+A bull market is defined by The Securities and Exchange Commission as two or more months where a broad stock index rises in value by at least 20%.
 A "bullish run" is characterized by an overall feeling of optimism about the market.
 And that, in turn, is usually accompanied by a rosy view of how the economy will perform for the foreseeable future.

 When does a bull or bear market happen?